Full Stack Developer Frequently Asked Questions

 Q. I already know programming.
 Why do I need to take the Python Programming module?

 A. First of all, there is no cost for the 48 hour Python Programming module.
 The government funding agency that is paying for your education wants to ensure that you are serious about attending the class, finishing it and finding employment.
-They base their decision to fund your education on your attendance and participation during the entire program.
+They base their decision to fund your education on your performance in the Python module.
 Furthermore, it helps us set a baseline of programming expertise for all students.
 If you already know programming, it is a good refresher for you!

 Q. Am I guaranteed funding if I do well in the Python Programming module?

-A. Although we have trained thousands of students under government funded programs since 2003, we cannot guarantee that you will receive the funding.
+A. Although we have trained thousands of students under government funded programs since 2003, we cannot guarantee that you will receive the funding because the funding office has their own criteria for awarding the grant.
 We will work closely with you to assist you with the application process at the funding office.
 Of course you have to be responsive and diligent to the request for information from the government office to increase your chances of getting funded.
-We are motivtaed to see you get the funding because it is in our interest too, to train you, place you in a job and earn your tuition fee.
+We are motivated to see you get the funding because it is in our interest too, to train you, place you in a job and earn your tuition fee.